papalozarou/loznotes/README.md

 When content is pulled in through ajax calls there is an event listener on the document that will trigger the notes pane and anchors to be re-initialised, adding any new notes.

+**N.B.** Ajax calls do not currently trigger a refresh in the javascript version.

 The enclosed index.html file provides more examples of usage and there is now [a live example from a recent client project](http://artfund-getinvolved-2013.lab7.co.uk/).

 If you'd like to change the red colour used for the note anchors and tab handle, "loznotes.less" contains a single variable, **@brand-color**, which you can change to your desired colour.